ZCA/ZenPacks.community.f5/README.markdown

   * Minor updates to support segrated github repos and README.markdown
   * Including zenoss.snmp.DeviceMap & zenoss.snmp.NewDeviceMap plugins on the
   newly created device class so that the base SNMP attributes are collected
+ * 1.1
+  * Some additional tweaks for better Viprion detection

 ## Known Issues
  *  Currently the status of the virtual server component is only detected and set at model time.
 Its not a real time (or near real time) reflection of the state of the virtual server on the LTM

-[Latest Package for Python 2.6]: <https://github.com/downloads/zenoss/ZenPacks.community.f5/ZenPacks.community.f5-1.0-py2.6.egg>
+[Latest Package for Python 2.6]: <https://github.com/downloads/zenoss/ZenPacks.community.f5/ZenPacks.community.f5-1.1-py2.6.egg>